mortengf/Playground/python/hugging-face-nlp-course/README.md

     * Text-to-image examples: DALL-E, Stable Diffusion, Imagen, etc.
 * [Paradigm/approach](https://www.wolfram.com/language/introduction-machine-learning/machine-learning-paradigms/):
     * Supervised: model learns (a predictive model is trained) from a set of input (feature)-output pairs (examples) to predict an output value (label) for a new, unseen input.
+      * Examples: see Classification and Regression above
+    * Unsupervised: find patterns in unstructured/unlabelled data
-    * Unsupervised: perform e.g. clustering, dimensionality reduction, imputation (fill in the gaps) or generative modeling based on a set of unlabelled examples
+      * Examples: clustering (e.g. anomaly detection), dimensionality reduction, imputation (fill in the gaps) or generative modeling based on a set of unlabelled examples
     * Reinforcement (interactive): model interacts with an environment and over time learns a policy (via rewards) to improve the performance of some function.
+      * Examples: Chess, Go, StarCraft, robot navigation
     * Transfer learning: transfer "knowledge" (through the layers of one or more neural networks?
 Deep Learning?) from a "broad"/generic task trained on large (unstructured) data set to a more specific downstream task trained on more specific (structured) data sets.
       * The pre-training part of models like BERT and GPT is typically unsupervised working on unlabelled data, whereas the fine-tuning (transfer learning) part is typically supervised, working on labeled data.
 * [Dataset](https://huggingface.co/docs/datasets/en/index): data divided into the parts below.
 See [MLU-Explain > The Importance of Data Splitting](https://mlu-explain.github.io/train-test-validation/) for a good interactive explanation/visualisation.
   * Training data (`train`): train/teach the model via inputs and expected/correct outputs.
     * Output is in the form of model weights (logits?)